AlecJacobsen/Clunio_speciation/README.md

 !!
 All `.sbatch` files will have to be modified for use on other computing clusters !!

 `Ecology_model/` subfolders contain the code used to generate figures 3 and S1.
 These include Python and accomanying Bash scripts which call the Python scripts on a computing cluster using Slurm as a workload manager.
-The Bash scripts may have to be modified for use on other computing clusters.
  - `Fig_3/`
  	- `run_optimized_eco_model.py` executes the simulations for the parameter sweep (figure 3).
  	- `paramSweep.sbatch` runs `run_optimized_eco_model.py` 1000 times, launching no more than 25 jobs at a time (including itself).
 It outputs files labelled as `{output directory}/rep{replicate}.npy`.
 Results are output into the `CwSd_paramSweep/` folder.
 Generating the data for figure 3 can be done by executing `sbatch paramSweep.sbatch` within the `Ecology_model/Fig_3/` directory.